The NMSU System Academic Regulations

 - GPA requirement- a minimum cumulative GPA of 2.0 in all courses taken at NMSU

-- New Mexico General Education- 32-35 credits of state mandated general education courses (as specified in General Education section); such course are designed with a “G”
+- New Mexico General Education- 32-35 credits of state-mandated general education courses (as specified in the General Education section); such courses are designed with a “G”